 Expert Opinion Letters are written by EB-2 NIW petitioner’s colleagues or industry experts.
 They are individuals who give their expert opinions about the petitioner and their work, as it relates to their National Interest Waiver petition.

-An Expert Opinion Letter is a letter of support, and is a supplemental document of evidence included in EB-2 NIW petitions.
+An EB-2 NIW Expert Opinion Letter is a letter of support, and is a supplemental document of evidence included in EB-2 NIW petitions.
 You’ll want to ensure it is written by colleagues or experts in your same professional field, and that they can serve as impartial analysts, assessors and vouchers of your NIW accomplishments.
 This is important because letters offering support otherwise would be insufficient in the adjudication process.

 This support letter contains succinct details of your educational and occupational experience, but more importantly, how it fulfills the Matter of Dhanasar three-pronged test used by the USCIS to determine eligibility for an EB-2 National Interest Waiver: